pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 After building your .NET 9 project in CI, you can publish a new artifact containing your documentation.

-Please note that I use some local variables such as a variable to indicate where to retrieve the SourceCode to build (  $(SourceFolder) var).
+Please note that I use some variables such as a variable to indicate where to retrieve the SourceCode to build (  $(SourceFolder) var).

 ```yaml
 steps: